 Repeat the same steps to attach the pipe to the trailer’s other side.
 There you have it, homemade PVC boat trailer guides.

 Here is the part when you can get a little creative.
 Every boat trailer is slightly different.
 In most cases, wrapping cable ties around the U bolt and the pipe is enough to keep the guide posts in position.

 However, if your guideposts still move around and wiggle, you can slide a wood block between the pipe and the trailer.
 Tighten the nuts to secure it.
 This way, I guarantee the guideposts will stay in place.

 The work is done.
 Now, attach the boat trailer to your car.
 From the driver seat, how can you see the PVC guide posts?
 They should be spotted easily and effortlessly.

 Every car is different.
 These 5-foot posts work perfectly for my truck.
 However, make adjustments to your desire.
-Feel free to move the posts forwards or backward along the trailer side if you can see them clearer that way.
+Feel free to move the posts forwards or backward along the trailer side if you can see them clearly that way.
 You might want them a bit lower or higher depending on your vehicle.

 These PVC guideposts can be a lifesaver.
-They will prevent damages from bumping the boat trailer into the garage’s walls and fences.
+They will prevent damage from bumping the boat trailer into the garage’s walls and fences.
 Plus, you can load your boat more quickly with the help of these guys.